Aromatic L-amino acid decarboxylase deficiency: Signs and symptoms

-Some people may develop cerebral folate deficiency, because O-methylation of the excessive amounts of L-Dopa can deplete methyl donors such as S-adenosyl methionine and levomefolic acid.
+Some people may develop cerebral folate deficiency, because O-methylation of the excessive amounts of L-DOPA can deplete methyl donors such as S-adenosyl methionine and levomefolic acid.
 This deviation can be detected by measuring the levels of levomefolic acid in the cerebrospinal fluid, and can be corrected by folinic acid.

 Genetics

 Aromatic L-amino acid decarboxylase deficiency is an autosomal recessive condition, meaning an individual needs to have two faulty copies of the DDC gene in order to be affected.
 Usually, one copy is inherited from each parent.

 Pathophysiology

 The aromatic L-amino acid decarboxylase deficiency enzyme is involved in the synthesis of dopamine and serotonin, both of which are important neurotransmitters.

 Diagnosis

-Once there is a clinical suspicion of the diagnosis, neurotransmitters can be analysed in cerebrospinal fluid from a lumbar puncture.
-If these show the pattern of abnormalities typical for aromatic L-amino acid decarboxylase deficiency, the diagnosis can be confirmed by genetic testing and/or measurement of enzyme activity.
+There are three core diagnostic tools: